-Whether you have federal or private loans, reach out to the loan servicer to find out what they can offer.
+Whether you have federal or private loans, reach out to your loan servicer to find out what they can offer when you're facing financial hardship.
 “Call them.
 Email them.
-Let them know your situation,” Kantrowitz says.
-Negotiate by asking “How can you help me?” and pushing back to see if you can get something better.
+Let them know your situation,” Kantrowitz said.

-Make sure the information in your credit reports is accurate, as employers, landlords, and others may use them to determine whether to make you an offer.
-By law, you are entitled to free access to your credit reports from the big three credit bureaus, Equifax, Experian, and TransUnion, using annualcreditreport.com.
+Make sure the information in your credit report is accurate, as employers, landlords, and others may use them to determine whether to make you an offer.
+By law, you are entitled to free access to your credit reports from the big three credit bureaus, Equifax, Experian, and TransUnion, using AnnualCreditReport.com.

 Under the Fair Credit Reporting Act, you have the right to dispute errors and get them fixed within a reasonable time frame.
 However, you have to catch the error and initiate the dispute yourself.